xomcar/xomcar.github.io/index.md

 [Click here](/cv) to see the full CV, and [here](/cv.pdf) to download a printable version.

-The creator of this Jekyll template also shipped a [blog](/posts), but I don't think you will find anything relevant in it for the time being.
+The creator of this Jekyll template also shipped a [blog](/posts), check it out if you want!